 When it comes to purchasing umbrellas, I’m not ashamed to say that I haven’t always selected the sturdiest options.
 In fact, I’ve mostly taken the road less expensive — particularly since I’m usually shopping for one when I need it most — smack dab in the middle of a downpour.
+But that was before the Blunt Umbrella ($59, Amazon) made its way into my life.

-But that was before I moved to Chicago.
+And then I moved to Chicago.

 “It gets extremely windy where I live, and I’ve typically gone through 2 umbrellas a year,” one customer wrote.
 “They typically break in the first five uses, but I had gotten used to dealing with a damaged umbrella until it was absolutely dead.
 However, I’ve had this umbrella through two blizzard-heavy winters, rainy springs and gusty autumns and can confirm that it is the best umbrella for city living.”

 Added another: “I had a chance to use it in a real heavy thunderstorm this weekend, with high winds and all the fun stuff, and it was only after it was over, that I realized I had never once thought about my umbrella.
 I didn’t think about how it was keeping me dry, or how the wind might turn it inside out.”

 Sure, it’s a bit pricier than a run-of-the-mill rain cover, but after adding up all of the money I’ve shelled out on throw-away umbrellas past, I’ve determined that this umbrella a bargain — and a good one!

 See more of our best product recommendations.

 We write about products we think our readers will like.
 If you buy them, we get a small share of the revenue from the supplier.